 “Perhaps it was just too strong an anti-colonialist message for a commercial musical in 1951 and the song seems to have been replaced by the romantic ballad Something Wonderful in which Lady Thiang asks Anna to stay out of affection for the King.
 Yet it’s a beautiful song and Larry Blank’s remarkable orchestration will help Sheffield audiences to imagine how it might have sounded, had it been used in the original score.”

 He added: “This and many of the other songs we’re bringing to light remind us that there are often serious and unsettling messages about society behind the glossy surface of the musical.”

-Broadway’s Lost Chords and Hollywood’s Lost Tracks will be performed on Sunday 24 February 2019 in Firth Hall at the University of Sheffield at 7:30pm.
+Broadway’s Lost Chords and Hollywood’s Lost Tracks was performed on Sunday 24 February 2019 in Firth Hall at the University of Sheffield.